rhmaxdotorg/pulsechain-validator/README.md

 You can have multiple on one machine.
 The deposit is made @ https://launchpad.v4.testnet.pulsechain.com to get your validator activated and participating on the network.

-If you do the deposit before the clients are fully synced and ready to go, then you risk getting slashed as your validator would join the network, but due to not being synced, unable to participate in validator duties (until it's fully synced).
+If you do the deposit before the clients are fully synced and ready to go, then you risk penalities as your validator would join the network, but due to not being synced, unable to participate in validator duties (until it's fully synced).

 Now let's get validating! @rhmaximalist